Terms and Agreement

-ASHI provides the pipe and drape, 8-foot high backdrop, 36- inch side rails, and a 2-line name sign.
+ASHI provides the pipe and drape, 8-foot high backdrop, 36-inch side rails, and a 2-line name sign.
 Booth carpeting is not mandatory.
 Additional signs for display purposes may be ordered from the official decorator.
-Order forms for the rental or furniture and other special materials will be included in the Exhibitor Services Online Manual.
+Order forms for the rental of furniture and other special materials will be included in the Exhibitor Services Online Manual.

-The official contractor will have an available staff of carpenters, decorators, and laborers during the periods of installation and dismantling.
+The official contractor will have available a staff of carpenters, decorators, and laborers during the periods of installation and dismantling.
 Please note that union regulations require that carpentry and labor involved in the installation and dismantling of exhibits must be done by accredited union labor.
-While every effort is made to minimize the exhibitor’s cost to install and exhibit on the show floor at the Hyatt Regency Grand Cypress, the practices of the nation’s building trades will be followed.
+While every effort is made to minimize the exhibitor’s cost to install and exhibit on the show floor at the San Antonio Marriott Rivercenter, the practices of the nation’s building trades will be followed.
 This means that union labor must be used where applicable.
-To avoid any misunderstandings in advance or at the show on this specific point, contact show management by letter for additional clarification.
+To avoid any misunderstandings in advance or at the show on this specific point, contact ASHI management by letter for additional clarification.
 Exhibitors shall employ only union labor, as made available by official contractors in the installation or dismantling of their exhibit and in its operation when required by union agreements.
-An exhibitor using an outside contractor for the above work must employ only union display companies and must notify Meeting Management no later than 30 days prior to the meeting identifying the contractor(s), listing the supervisory personnel, and supplying evidence of adequate liability insurance coverage by original copy.
+An exhibitor using an outside contractor for the above work must employ only union display companies and must notify ASHI management no later than 30 days prior to the meeting identifying the contractor(s), listing the supervisory personnel, and supplying evidence of adequate liability insurance coverage by original copy.
 Further details and regulations will be included in the Exhibitor Services Online Manual.